LonelyCpp/react-native-wordle/readme.md

 - letters that don't exist in the word, are shown in grey
 - a shareable emoji representation of your score

-Plat it on the web here : https://lonelycpp.github.io/react-native-wordle/
+Play it on the web here : https://lonelycpp.github.io/react-native-wordle/

 Tech stack